mihail911/mihail911.github.io/src/pages/articles/2021-4-09---Primer-on-Regulatory-Institutions/index.md

 While that policy may be sufficient when you're recommending items in someone's Facebook social feed, in the financial context, hasty and poorly thought-out practices can undermine the entire global economic system including the lives of millions of people, as it did in the [2008 financial crisis](https://en.wikipedia.org/wiki/Financial_crisis_of_2007%E2%80%932008).

-In this post, I will outline the US financial regulatory landscape by describing its motivational principles, organize, and the history and responsibilities of the main regulatory bodies.
-With the recent tidal wave of fintech companies seeking to revolutionize and, in some cases, overhaul the financial system, these groups stand to face regulatory headwinds.
-Building a financial services company is not liking building a social networking product.
+In this post, I will outline the US financial regulatory landscape by describing its motivational principles, organizational structure, and the history and responsibilities of the main regulatory bodies.
+With the recent tidal wave of fintech companies seeking to revolutionize and in some cases, overhaul the financial system, these groups stand to face regulatory headwinds.

+Building a financial services company is not like building a social networking product.
 To truly appreciate this, I believe it's worth understanding the main players in the US regulatory maze, how they interact, and why things are the way they are.

 ## Goals of Financial Regulation